7 Types of Mergers and Acquisitions (M&A) + Real Examples

 How does it create value?

-A horizontal merger leads to greater economies of scale in the market(s) that the company operates.
+A horizontal merger leads to greater economies of scale in the market(s) in which the company operates.
 It is also likely to lead to lower operating costs, as the companies can share production facilities, distribution channels, and human capital.

 Horizontal Merger Example